markliquid1/regulatordocumentation/docs/localstuff for Xengineering ref/mkdocs_website_guide.md

-# Complete MkDocs GitHub Pages Setup Guide
+# MkDocs Documentation Website Setup Guide

+## Overview

+This guide shows how to set up a professional documentation website using MkDocs with GitHub Actions deployment.
+Your documentation will be published at https://docs.xengineering.net.

 ## AI Assistant Instructions